 People can easily browse back to certain pages or categories, and it gives more context in terms of information, as the location of the visitor in the site's hierarchy is visible.

-There multiple types of breadcrumbs:
+There are multiple types of breadcrumbs:

-- Breadcrumbs that provides the exact location on the site, the hierarchical structure, and a trail for the user to follow back to the starting or entry point: Home page > Blog > Blog post or Homepage > Books > Literature & Fiction > Classics
+- Breadcrumbs that provide the exact location on the site, the hierarchical structure, and a trail for the user to follow back to the starting or entry point: Home page > Blog > Blog post or Homepage > Books > Literature & Fiction > Classics

 - Breadcrumbs based on viewing history: Homepage > Viewed Page 1 > Viewed Page 2 > Viewed Page 3 > Viewed page 1 > Homepage.
 For instance, in this scenario, a website visitor visits 6 pages: Home page > Pricing > About Us > Home page > Reviews > Home page